 The free debit card has no interest or fees.
 Using the Step app you can easily send, receive and track your money.
 Spend with Apple Pay, Good Pay.

 Set up direct deposit and get paid faster.
 Traditional payments can take a few days.
-Using direct payment offers you piece of mind and on time or earlier payments.
+Using direct payment offers you peace of mind and on-time or earlier payments.

 Basically, this free debit card is one of the best ways to use a debit card to teach kids about money management without pesky monthly fees.